 One of the most immediate benefits of all-on-4 dental implants is that you don’t have to go through several different surgeries in order to gain a full set of teeth.
 All-on-4 dental implants also give you a better smile, improved oral health care, and a more youthful facial structure.

 These dental implants also make a better option than dentures because they give you the confidence to bite into things without worrying your dentures will slip and they aren’t associated with any of the bone loss that dentures can cause.
-Your jawbone actually changes shape when the teeth are extracted and you start to use dentures, becoming flatter and causing the bone not to be stimulated.
+Your jawbone actually changes shape when the teeth are extracted and you start to use dentures, becoming flattered and causing the bone not to be stimulated.

 The Risks of All-on-4 Dental Implants